jpetazzo/intro-to-docker/slides/Building_Images_Interactively/Body.md

 Start an Ubuntu container:

     @@@ Sh
-    $ docker run -it ubuntu bash
+    $ docker run -it ubuntu
     root@<yourContainerId>:#/

 Run the command `apt-get update` to refresh the list of packages available to install.